-A recent report has placed the spotlight on foundational literacy and numeracy in Senegal.
-The work was undertaken by the GEM Report and the Association for the Development of Education in Africa (ADEA) in partnership with the Ministry of National Education and the Consortium pour la recherche économique et sociale (CRES).
-The Spotlight on Basic Education Completion and Foundational Learning in Senegal is one of five country reports on foundational literacy and numeracy, which feed into a continental Spotlight report on Africa, Born to learn, the first of a three-part series, in partnership with the African Union.
+The Spotlight on Basic Education Completion and Foundational Learning in the Democratic Republic of the Congo is one of five country reports on foundational literacy and numeracy, which feed into a continental Spotlight report on Africa, Born to learn, the first of a three-part series, in partnership with the African Union.
 The research used a common set of research questions, analytical framework and approach.

 For the fieldwork, three classrooms (grades 1–3) of three of the country’s primary schools were visited in each of the four provinces selected.
 The four provinces had primary education completion rates that were higher than the national average.
 Classroom observations and interviews were held with teachers and head teachers, representatives of parent associations, provincial directors and inspectors.